Fellowship idea

 - Support the creation and presentation of works in progress

-- Conduct educational programs
+- Implement educational programs

-- Collecting dedicated library
+- Developing a dedicated library

 Methodology